 Franklin Vets have accredited veterinarians to perform PennHIP testing.
 We can offer this effective means of testing the susceptibility of a dog developing OA from HD later in life, at both our Papakura and Pukekohe clinics.

 Testing involves a full anaesthetic, and a day stay in the clinic.
-Results are normally available in a few weeks, since they have to be sent to the USA for reading.
+Results normally take a few weeks as they have to be sent to the USA for reading.